 Just as I did in my train rides, I sat next to the window sticking my face to it as the houses and streets slowly disappear and the clouds gradually descend from my point of view.
 Surprisingly my train-ride-scale neither become smaller nor bigger.
 Maybe because I couldn't compare it with the number of stations the flight has flown by.
 Even now I feel that my grand father's house is 12-hours away.
 But as every hour passes, the digital screen in front of my face reminds me how much we have traveled and which country is below us.
 It didn't matter because I cannot see it from my window.
 My imaginary train has stopped moving and so did the scale in my mind stopped increasing.

 Cosmos is what I happened to stumble upon just to cure my temporary boredom of a lazy weekend.
 Unknowingly I fell in love with the grand scale of our universe which made my train-ride-scale negligible, as the hundredth number after the dot.
-What started as a simple TV show had a profound impact on the way I looked at the life around me.
+What started as a simple TV show profoundly impacted the way I looked at the life around me.
 It was never the same again.
-You may relate this experience as reading a life-changing book that leaves the reader in awe.
+You may relate this experience to reading a life-changing book.

 For human minds, we always need a visual representation to let anything sink in.
 Here is a picture of the Earth taken by the Voyager I spacecraft 3.7 billion miles away from Earth.
 It looks like a bright pixel in the dark cosmic background.

-Perhaps there is no better representation of life as a 'mote of dust' suspended in a sunbeam.
+Perhaps there is no better representation of life as a "mote of dust suspended in a sunbeam" as Carl Sagan said.
 There is a sense of togetherness in the seemingly helpless state of our planet.
-I needed such a scale to put the problems, fears, failures, difficulties in perspective.
+I needed such a scale to put the problems, fears, failures, and difficulties in perspective.
 I haven't found any of those that couldn't fit in a fraction of this scale.
-I never looked at the stars and my home the same way again knowing that we are nothing but a 'mote of dust' and our life span in the time scale of the Cosmos is just 'blink of an eye'.
-I'm deeply humbled by this perspective of life and reality around us.
+I never looked at the stars and my home the same way again knowing that we are nothing but a 'mote of dust' and our life span in the time scale of the Cosmos is just a 'blink of an eye.
+I'm deeply humbled by this perspective of life and the reality around us.

-These words by Carl Sagan, who requested the Voyager I team to take the iconic pale blue dot image continue to resonate in my mind as I'm exalted by this revelation.
+These words by Carl Sagan, who requested the Voyager I team to take the iconic pale blue dot image continue to resonate in my mind as I feel exalted by this revelation.

 Look again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.